Optimal stopping of a Hilbert space valued diffusion: an infinite dimensional variational inequality: Uniqueness in a particular case

-In the present case the variational problem may be set in the Gauss-Sobolev space associated to the measure $\nu$ rather than that associated to $Q$.
-All arguments developed in the previous sections may be carried out and \eqref{lup2} reduces to
+Now the variational problem may be set in the Gauss-Sobolev space associated to the measure $\nu$ rather than that associated to $Q$.
+All arguments developed in the previous sections may be carried out and, in particular, Theorems \ref{inf-yos-vi} and \ref{os-t2} hold with $\mathcal{V}^p$ replaced by $W^{1,2}(\mathcal{H},\nu)$, with $a_\mu(\,\cdot\,,\,\cdot\,)$ replaced by